 Dexter Phillips joined the company in the summer of 1996 while he was attending the University of Kansas.
 In 1997, after receiving his bachelor’s degree in business, Dexter joined the company full time.
 He began acquiring ownership in 2008 and Howie Snyder left the company in 2010.
-Today the company is owned by Hall, Phillips, and Morris.
-Musselman & Hall employs more than 275 employees during the busy construction season.
+The company has been owned by all three; Hall, Phillips, and Morris for 10 years.

 Musselman and Hall became an employee-owned company on July 1, 2018.
 The most drastic change in over 100 years.
 Although the Hall family will no longer have ownership, former CEO Doug Hall will continue to have duties within the company and his share of the ESOP.
 Dexter Phillips will manage M&H as Chief Executive Officer and Mike Morris will continue to manage as President.